 Dry Brushing Technique and Benefits of Dry Brushing

 Because the lymphatic system lies just below the skin’s surface, dry brushing has been considered an effective treatment for lipedema.
-Benefits of dry brushing have been shown to provide :
+The benefits of dry brushing have been shown to provide :

 - Help move the venous blood